marijavelickovska/world_capitals_challenge/TESTING.md

 ### Python

-⚠️ INSTRUCTIONS ⚠️

-The [CI Python Linter](https://pep8ci.herokuapp.com) can be used two different ways.

-- Copy/Paste your Python code directly into the linter.
-- As an API, using the "raw" URL appended to the linter URL.
-    - To find the "raw" URL, navigate to your file directly on the GitHub repo.
-    - On that page, GitHub provides a button on the right called "Raw" that you can click.
-    - From that new page, copy the full URL, and paste it after the CI Python Linter URL (with a `/` separator).

-It's recommended to validate each file using the API URL.
-This will give you a custom URL which you can use on your testing documentation.
-It makes it easier to return back to a file for validating it again in the future.
-Use the steps above to generate your own custom URLs for each Python file.

-**IMPORTANT**: `E501 line too long` errors

-You must strive to fix all Python lines that are too long (>80 characters).
-In rare cases where you cannot break the lines [*without breaking the functionality*], adding "`  # noqa`" (*NO Quality Assurance*) to the end of those lines will ignore linting validation.
-Do not use "`  # noqa`" all over your project just to clear down validation errors!
-This can still cause a project to fail, for failing to fix actual PEP8 validation errors.

-Sometimes variables can get too long, or excessive `if/else` conditional statements.
-These are acceptable instances to use the "`  # noqa`" comment.

-When trying to fix "line too long" errors, try to avoid using `/` to split lines.
-A better approach would be to use any type of opening bracket, and hit `<Enter>` just after that.
-Any opening bracket type will work: `(`, `[`, `{`.
-By using an opening bracket, Python knows where to appropriately indent the next line of code, without having to *guess* for yourself and attempt to "tab" to the correct indentation level.

-⚠️ --- END --- ⚠️

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

 | Directory | File | URL | Screenshot | Notes |